ImperialCollegeLondon/RCDS-intro-to-MATLAB/README.md

 ## Part 3.
 Data analysis, linear algebra

-### 1. Saving and reading data
+### 1. Reading and saving data

-There are lots of ways of saving and reading data in Matlab.
+There are lots of ways of saving and reading data in MATLAB.
 A good question to ask is 'do I want to open the saved data in another program?'

 Join in: